easytarget/MQ-Pro-IO/GPIO-examples.md

 ```

 ## SPI
-**Working?**: When I enable SPI1 in the device tree nodes a device at is registered at /sys/devices/platform/soc/4026000.spi/, it lists it's driver (correctly) as sun6i-spi and is a bus master.
+**Working?**: When I enable SPI1 in the device tree a device is registered at `/sys/devices/platform/soc/4026000.spi/`
+* It lists it's driver (correctly) as `sun6i-spi` and is a bus master.
-* Kernel drivers that use spi via pinctl should be able to use this.
+* Kernel drivers that use SPI via `pinctl` should be able to use this.
 * But no block device appears at /dev/spi*.
   * Normally spi-tools provides userland support via the /dev/spi* device.
 * I do not plan to use SPI so I have not tested further.